joeephwild/verbal-app/README.md

 As Verbal continues to evolve, we're eagerly exploring the possibility of introducing livestreaming functionalities.
 Imagine conducting interactive lessons, directly addressing learners' questions, and creating real-time engagement.
 With each update, Verbal strives to offer an even richer and immersive experience for language enthusiasts.

-## Getting Started

-To get started with Verbal Dapp, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/verbal-dapp.git`
-2. Install the required dependencies: `yarn install`
-3. Configure your environment variables.
-4. Run the application: `npx expo start`
-5. Select the development environment either and android by selecting `a` or an ios `i`

 ## Usage

 1. Create an account or log in to your existing account.